go-i2p/crypto/curve25519/README.md

 ```go
 func GenerateKeyPair() (types.PublicEncryptionKey, types.PrivateEncryptionKey, error)
 ```
-GenerateKeyPair generates a new Curve25519 key pair
+GenerateKeyPair generates a new Curve25519 key pair for encryption/decryption operations.
+Returns the public key, private key, and any error that occurred during generation.
+Moved from: curve25519.go

 #### type Curve25519Decrypter